Why Settle For A Hutch When You Can Have A Warren?

 All breeds of Guinea pigs have five different types of hair that make up their coat.

-This entry was posted in Pet Advice on November 7th, 2018 by helenkennedy
+This entry was posted in Guinea Pigs on November 7th, 2018 by helenkennedy